Club Universitario de Deportes: 2001–2009

+In the national championship the team finished the first stage of the tournament in second place in the overall table with 54 points, later finishing first in the "liguilla B" in which it took part.
+With this result the «U» earned the right to dispute the championship final in two play off matches against the winner of "liguilla A", which turned out to be its rival Alianza Lima.
+In the play-offs, the student squad won, first away (0–1), and finally at home (1–0), thus reuniting with a national title, the twenty-fifth of its history, which had eluded it for nine years.
+The balance of the 2009 tournament could not have been better, as the cremas obtained the highest accumulated score, won all four derbies of the year, and secured their participation in the 2010 Copa Libertadores.

 Minor success came in 2008 when Ricardo Gareca led Universitario to an Apertura tournament.
 The last time they won an Apertura title was in 2002.
 They won the tournament on their twenty-second game 10 points ahead of Sporting Cristal and four games away from the end of the Apertura.
 They defeated Cienciano 3–1 to secure first place and accumulated 50 points to win the title.
 They qualified for the 2009 Copa Libertadores but did not finish in the top seven of the Clausura and consequently could not contest the season final for the national title against Universidad San Martín.
 In 2009, following the resignation of Ricardo Gareca the club hired Juan Reynoso as the new manager, a former player of the club in the 90s and with a long history in Mexican football.
 Much of the 2008 squad remained for the 2009 season, but with the departure of some notable players like Héctor Hurtado, Mayer Candelo and Donny Neyra.
 The most important signing before the 2009 season was Nolberto Solano.
 Other players to arrive were Carlos Orejuela, John Galliquio, Piero Alva, Francisco Bazán, Rodolfo Espinoza, and Ronaille Calheira.

 In the season final, which would be a repeat of the 1987 final, Universitario would face arch-rival Alianza Lima.
 Universitario won both legs under intelligent management from Reynoso.
 In the first leg they won 1–0 with a goal from Piero Alva and in the second leg Nolberto Solano scored the defining goal from the penalty mark in the tenth minute of play.

 As of 2009, Universitario has twenty-five Primera División titles.
 The first seven titles won by Universitario were during the amateur era.
 The remaining eighteen titles were won during the professional era, the most any Peruvian club has.
 The balance of the 2009 tournament could not be better with the Universitario ending the year with the highest cumulative score and claiming victory in the four super clásicos of the year, ensuring their participation in the Copa Libertadores 2010.